What is a Recruitment drive?

 2. Make a strategy

-The next step in a successful mass hiring strategy is to put in place a comprehensive hiring plan that includes sourcing, screening, hiring, and onboarding.
+The next step in a successful mass hiring strategy is to put in place a comprehensive recruitment process that includes sourcing, screening, hiring, and onboarding.

 You can start by: